Hazel O'Connor: Early life

-O'Connor was born in Coventry, England.
-She is the daughter of a soldier from County Galway in Ireland who settled in England after the Second World War to work in a car plant.
-Her brother Neil later fronted the punk band The Flys, best known for their single "Love and a Molotov Cocktail", which she later covered.
+Hazel Thereasa O'Connor was born on 16 May 1954 in Coventry, England.
+She is the daughter of a soldier from County Galway in Ireland who moved to England after the Second World War to work in a car plant.
+Her English mother worked as a hotel receptionist.
+Her older brother Neil later fronted the punk band The Flys, best known for their single "Love and a Molotov Cocktail", which she later covered.
+O'Connor would spend summers in the West of Ireland until her parents separated when she was eight years old.

 Career

 Her film debut was in Girls Come First in 1975, where she was credited as Hazel Glyn.
 She became prominent as an actress and singer five years later in 1980 when playing the role of Kate in the film Breaking Glass.
 She also performed on the accompanying soundtrack.

-I ran away from my home in Coventry when I was 16, [...] made and sold clothes in Amsterdam, picked grapes in France, joined a dance troupe that went to Tokyo then onto Beirut (escaping the start of the civil war by one month!) travelled West Africa, crossed the Sahara, sang with a dreadful singing trio for the U.S. troops in Germany and came home to "settle down".
-Through all this experience of life and the world I realized that singing always cheered me up.
+I ran away from my home in Coventry when I was 16, ... made and sold clothes in Amsterdam, picked grapes in France, joined a dance troupe that went to Tokyo then onto Beirut (escaping the start of the civil war by one month!) travelled West Africa, crossed the Sahara, sang with a dreadful singing trio for the U.S. troops in Germany and came home to "settle down".
+Through all this experience of life and the world I realised that singing always cheered me up.
 I decided to be a singer.
 Through strange turns of fate I ended up in a film called 'Breaking Glass' I also ended up writing all the songs for the movie.